IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ---

 ### Use Case
-A region of interest on a Canvas will benefit from geographic data.
-The region contains the word "Paris", and so the geographic data is geocoordinates of a central point in Paris, France.
-You want the Canvas to contain geocoordinates that clients can use for representing the targeted fragment in world map based user interfaces, such as [Leaflet](https://leafletjs.com/examples/geojson/) or [Google Maps](https://developers.google.com/maps/documentation/javascript/importing_data).
+A Canvas has a region of interest that contains the place name "Paris".
+You would like to associate this instance of "Paris" with the geocoordinates for a central point in Paris, France that clients can use for representing the targeted fragment in world map based user interfaces, such as [Leaflet](https://leafletjs.com/examples/geojson/) or [Google Maps](https://developers.google.com/maps/documentation/javascript/importing_data).
 This could mean simply displaying a geometric shape on a map, but may include more data from the resource in connection with the geometric shape to facilitate robust functionality within the MapUI.

 A multitude of real world resources benefit from geographic data, many of which are already represented in IIIF digital collections.
 New and old maps, travel journals, newspapers, manuscripts, poems and diaries are just a subset of cultural heritage artifacts that contain geographic mentions.
 These mentions bring human context to the material and offer a recognizable, comfortable setting for discovering connections between disparate resources.